We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More…

 |Wheelbase||P3 – 889mm; JR – 908mm|

 This is the iconic ‘King Cobra’ bike, a little snapper, and ready-to-race 50cc two-stroke dirt bike.
-Available in two options, the SR and the FWE.
+Available in two options, the KING and the FWE.
 The FWE (Factory Works Edition) has enhanced performance due to additional tweaks and features.
-See a video of the Cobra FWE in action here.
+2023 has significant updates, lighter, more powerful, better suspension and brakes.
+The list of improvements is long, this is a pocket rocket not for the feint of heart!
+The FWE version even gets some titanium parts.

 Best Two strokes – Husqvarna